Stat-406-2023/.github/profile/README.md

-# Welcome to UBC Stat 406 Github
+# Welcome to UBC Stat 406 GitHub

 If you're an enrolled student, you should be able to see some pertinent repositories here.